Beyoncé Stuns in A Glam Vintage Look on Second Night of Jay-Z's Charity Gala

 During the festivities on Saturday, Beyoncé was also pictured with 13-year-old entertainer Dawan 'Wanny Boy' Brown who posted their selfie on Instagram.
 He captioned it: "No pictures please @beyonce #shawncarterfoundationgala."

 This weekend marked the inaugural Shawn Carter Foundation Gala Weekend at the newly-renovated Hard Rock Hotel and Casino.
 It kicked off on Friday night with a high-stakes poker tournament with a star-studded invitation list coming together to support a great cause.
-The gala raised a total of $6 million.

 On Friday, Nov.
 15, the "Brown Skin Girl" singer was spotted enjoying the night out at the casino for the invitation-only High Roller Blackjack Tournament.
 That night, she also stunned us with her fashion look.
 The 38-year-old was showing off her beautiful figure with a glittering gold sequin dress that she paired with an embellished clutch, dangling earrings and strappy heels.